pgomez-a/pgomez-a/README.md

 <!--
 **pgomez-a/pgomez-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 I am a passionate guy who loves **Artificial Intelligence** and how we can as humans give machines the ability to think.
-This passion has made me develop a solid foundation in computer science, being able to master my ability to program in languages such as **Python, C or C++.** I have spent a lot of time consolidating my programming and computer skills until now, when I am ready to go to the next level and focus on my great passion: Artificial Intelligence.
+This passion has made me develop a solid foundation in computer science, being able to master my ability to program in languages such as **Python, C or C++.** I have spent a lot of time consolidating my programming and computer skills until now, when I am ready to go to the next level and focus on my great passion: **Artificial Intelligence & Machine Learning.**

 <a><img width="115" alt="memoji of pgomez-a" align= "left" src="https://user-images.githubusercontent.com/74931024/166304696-c78357f1-5c18-4f47-8886-721da80bc1e1.png"></a>